Global virtual teams are nothing new.

 It’s critical that virtual teams have not only lots of contact but that it is varied, purposeful, useful and nurturing of the wider organizational values and goals.

 We hope you enjoyed our article!

 If you would like guidance on working virtually in global teams, we offer training designed specifically for teams and organisations facing similar challenges to those mentioned above.

-Although it’s not specifically about virtual team-work, our Cultural Awareness eLearning course is a valuable resource if you want to learn some of the fundamentals about working with people from different cultures.
+Although it’s not specifically about virtual teamwork, our Cultural Awareness eLearning course is a valuable resource if you want to learn some of the fundamentals of working with people from different cultures.

 You can watch a sample of the course below, or go to the course page to learn more about the contents.